DrakirL/DrakirL.github.io/p10/rules/combat.md

 **Attack Action** <br>
 Make a Martial Attack, using either your body or an object you are holding in either hand (or drawing/picking up as part of the same action), against a target within your reach or range. <br>
 When you score a hit with a Martial Attack, you may do one of the following things:
-+ Deal 1 damage to the target (Bludgeoning/Piercing/Slashing depending on context)
++ Deal 1* damage to the target.
+The damage type depends on the nature of the attack, though it is usually Physical.
 + Grapple the target.
-+ Shove the target 1 Pace.
++ Shove the target 1* Pace.
 + Knock Down the target (provided it is no larger than you).
 + Knock an object out of the target's grip.
 (PHRASING?)
 #### <br>

 *If the Attack is Ranged, it is Interruptible.
 (PHRASING?)* <br>
 *Extended Range: You can attack any target within the defined range as normal.
-You can attack a target outside that range by applying a -1 penalty on the Test for each Pace you exceed the range by.*
+You can attack a target outside that range by increasing the Difficulty by 1 for each pace you exceed the range by.*
-*Crits: On a Natural 20, double the result of the Success Grade.* <br>
-*Shove: You can stack distance for a single shove, but it must all be in a single direction.*
 <br><br>

 **Brace Action** <br>
 Prepare for the worst and steel your nerves by using any number of Actions. <br>
-Until the start of your next turn, you add a +1 bonus to your Defence, Awareness, and any Save you make. <br>
+Until the start of your next turn, you add a +1 bonus to your Defence, your Awareness, and any Save you make. <br>
 *Yes, this can be stacked with itself.*
 <br><br>

 **Care Action** <br>
-Make a Medicine Test to try and mitigate the damage a severly hurt creature has taken (Difficulty = 10 + target's Exhaustion). <br>
+Make a Test of Medicine to try and mitigate the damage a severly hurt creature has taken (Difficulty = 10 + target's Exhaustion). <br>
-On a success, the creature is regains 1 HP (+1 per Stage), but not over 0.
-(PHRASING?) <br>
+On a success, the creature is regains up to 1* HP.
+A creature can't be restored above 0 HP this way.<br>
 This Action is Interruptible.
 <br><br>